FraudHunt/LBP/README.md

 # Adapted Loopy Belief Propagation Algorithm (LBP)
 Loopy Belief Propagation (LBP) approach to formulate the problem of detecting fraudulent user accounts as a network classification task.
+The algorithm assigns labels to the user account nodes of the co-review graph.
+The graph is modeled as a pairwise Markov Random Field.

 Inputs:
 g: a graph of type networkx.classes.graph.Graph.
 One can get to this type from